 - People with BPD do not communicate effectively.
 They may not, if the person with BPD isn’t treated or hasn’t learned healthy communication skills, but generalizing a whole community of people isn’t the way to go about things.
 I’ve met handfuls of people with BPD who likely communicate better than those without a personality disorder or mental illness, and I’ve also met people with BPD who are lower functioning and can’t maintain healthy interpersonal relationships.
 It ultimately depends on the person and their level of self awareness and progress in recovery.

 - BPD and NPD are the same thing.
 No, they’re not.
 However, they are both cluster b personality disorders so they do share some traits and have some overlapping symptoms.
 Regardless, they also have their differences.
 With that said, it is possible for BPD and NPD to be comorbid – meaning someone can be diagnosed with or have traits of both.
 Both conditions run on spectrums.

 Measure how healthy or unhealthy your BPD relationship or marriage is with the Healthy vs. Unhealthy Relationship Checklist.
 Click here to download the printable.

 Manage your BPD symptoms with a printable workbook.
 Book an affordable coaching call with Audrey.
 See our recommended list of books about BPD.
 Download a free meditation app.
 Get 20% off your first month of Online Therapy with code THERAPY20 (financial aid options now available at checkout!).

 Start a Discussion

 Tell me your BPD relationship story or situation in the comments.
-Do you have trouble saying no because you’re afraid of your loved one’s reaction?
+Do you have trouble saying no to someone with borderline personality disorder because you’re afraid of their reaction?
 I’d love to hear from you!

 Pin This Post